owendodd/cafe/content/designers/anna-pierce.md

 title = "anna-pierce"

 +++
-Based in New York and a graduate of the Rhode Island School of Design Anna Pierce’s references range from Victorian England to nostalgic childhood arts and crafts.
-Among other things, Pierce handmakes corsets of gingham and velvet often adding details such as chains, charms, hearts and grommets.
+Based in New York and a graduate of the Rhode Island School of Design, Anna Pierce’s references range from Victorian England to nostalgic childhood arts and crafts.
+Among other things, Pierce has produced jewelry from pasta, and corsets, chokers and bracelets of gingham and velvet, often adding details such as chains, charms, hearts and grommets.